bhainesva/bazel_typescript_closure_sample/README.md

 Some of these were patchable but it was easier to just let tsickle handle converting things to goog modules.

+I had to make a manual edit to the react-dom.ext.js because the type of ReactDOM was `{?}` which made CC unhappy.

+I manually edited vendor/tslib.js to have `goog.provide('tslib')` because the generated closure js files always look for it at that name.

+Not related to ts/closure but I don't know how I would handle it if I wanted different assets (minified css? minified vs unminified vendor bundle?) for the dev vs prod server.
+Can't have separate dev/prod targets both generate an index.html, don't know how to 'switch'.

-This was created on 2020-11-24 and has not been verified to be up-to-date beyond that point.
+This was updated on 2021-03-25 and has not been verified to be up-to-date beyond that point.

 Disclaimer: I don't know much about typescript, closure, or bazel.
 The things I've done here might not be 'good'.
-They might even be 'bad'.